mariadb-corporation/MaxScale/Documentation/Connectors/CDC-Connector.md

 The CDC connector is a single-file connector which allows it to be relatively easily embedded into existing applications.

+## API Overview

+A CDC connection object is prepared by instantiating the `CDC::Connection` class.
+To create the actual connection, call the `CDC::Connection::connect` method of the class.

+After the connection has been created, call the `CDC::Connection::read` method to get a row of data.
+The `CDC::Row::length` method tells how many values a row has and `CDC::Row::value` is used to access that value.
+The field name of a value can be extracted with the `CDC::Row::key` method and the current GTID of a row of data is retrieved with the `CDC::Row::gtid` method.

+To close the connection, destroy the instantiated object.

 ## Examples

 The source code